Algae in the Highland Lakes

 Current harmful algae status in the Highland Lakes

-LCRA conducts routine monitoring in lakes Buchanan, Inks, LBJ, Marble Falls, Travis, Bastrop and Fayette, and has not detected cyanotoxins at levels that would be harmful to humans or pets in 2022 or 2023.
+LCRA regularly monitors water samples for cyanotoxins in lakes Buchanan, Inks, LBJ, Marble Falls, Travis, Bastrop and Fayette.
+The testing has not detected cyanotoxins in the water at levels that would be harmful to humans or pets in 2022 or 2023.

-It’s important to note that algae can begin producing toxins without warning.
-LCRA recommends treating all algae as if it could be toxic and avoiding contact with it, regardless of whether testing has detected any cyanotoxins in the area.
+LCRA strongly recommends avoiding all contact with algae and treating all algae as if it could be toxic, regardless of whether testing has detected any cyanotoxins in the area.
+Algae can begin producing toxins without warning or change in appearance.

 It is impossible to tell whether blue-green algae are producing toxins by look, touch or smell, so scientific testing is required to determine if toxins are present.
 Though it is difficult to predict precisely when or if blue-green algae will produce toxins, toxin production in general is usually triggered when environmental conditions include excess nutrients (nitrogen and phosphorus); warm water temperatures; calm, stagnant or low-flow conditions; and ample sunlight.
 Harmful algae may only last a few hours or can persist for several weeks depending on weather conditions and characteristics of the waterbody.